-From camping gear to campground fees, there are multiple ways to stockpile points, miles or cash back on a camping trip.
+From gear and supplies to campground fees and travel expenses, there are multiple ways to stockpile points, miles or cash back on a camping trip.
 The key is to use the right rewards credit cards.

 As summer fades into fall, the changing scenery provides the perfect backdrop for a camping getaway.